Everything You Always Wanted To Know About Contracts and Their Breaches

 4. Indication by word or action the intention to breach (called anticipatory breach or anticipatory repudiation)

-5. Deliberate action in direct contravention to the contract, such as giving trade secrets to a competitor despite having signed a nondisclosure agreement
+5. Deliberate action in direct contravention of the contract, such as giving trade secrets to a competitor despite having signed a nondisclosure agreement

-6. Actions by the breaching party that interfere with your own ability to perform the contract
+6. Actions by the breaching party that interfere with your ability to perform the contract

 Contract breaches can be minor (immaterial) or substantial (material).
 In general, you can do little or nothing about an immaterial breach because it doesn’t affect you or your business all that much.
 Conversely, when the other party breaches the contract so severely that it defeats its whole purpose, this constitutes a material breach resulting in you or your company suffering substantial damage.